-I have been doing macrame since 2016 and can you believe that in the past 3 months, I have discovered 2 new macrame tools that now I consider essential for macrame makers and weavers too?
+I have been doing macrame since 2016 and, just recently, I discovered two new secret macrame tools that I now consider essential for macrame makers and weavers too.

-We are always learning and it’s very important that we keep looking for ways to make our making process smoother and also helpful to create the most beautiful macrame art.
+We are always learning, and it’s very important that we keep looking for ways to make our making process smoother.
+Finding great macrame tools to aid the process is helpful in creating the most beautiful macrame art.

-One of the hardest things as macrame makers is hiding or tacking in the ends of the strings.
+One of the hardest things for macrame makers is hiding or tacking in the ends of the strings.

 Since the nature of macrame string and cord is thick and bulky, it can be tricky, especially if you make your knots tight to pass through the back of your piece.
 Moreover, we have to be very careful not to pull any thread with the risk to ruin all the hard work.

-The single-twist cord or bamboo string, especially, is very delicate and you can easily pull a single thread and ruin all your hard work.
+The single-twist cord or bamboo string, especially, is very delicate and you can easily pull a single thread and ruin all your hard work if you don’t have the right macrame tools.

 Until recently I used a few tools to help me with this task:

-1. crochet hook which works pretty well with braided string but not so well with single-twist cord
+1. Ccrochet hook which works pretty well with braided string but not so well with single-twist cord

-3. forceps can work too, but again depending on the tension of your knots, the pattern you are making or the type of macrame string you are using, it can be fiddly, takes time or it’s just not the right tool for it
+3. Forceps can work too.
+But again, depending on the tension of your knots, the pattern you are making or the type of macrame string you are using, it can be fiddly.
+It takes time, or it’s just not the right tool for it.

-Imagine how happy I was to discover two new tools used for different crafts that have worked wonderfully for macrame!
+Imagine how happy I was to discover two new tools used for different crafts that have worked wonderfully as macrame tools too!

 I am so pleased to share them with you because you need them in your life if you are a serious macrame maker!
 I am sure you can see why!